bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle.md

 Essentially what we want to do is that these participants, they want to submit their inputs, they want to submit their change outputs, but they also want to submit a blinded output, an output that no one, that is completely anonymous to the rest of the participants.
 And they want to do this without a coordinator that is essentially controlling how this goes.
 So essentially what you have here is what the CoinJoin will look like at the end, is it should look like a bunch of inputs from all six participants, some change outputs and some outputs that are equal size that we don't know who they belong to.
-So we have six ordered participants and we have an anonymous coin join output.
+So we have six ordered participants and we have an anonymous CoinJoin output.
 So it's trivial to get the change outputs done and the inputs done because those can be linked together And participants don't have to hide the fact that they are the ones submitting that information.
 Now we're going to see how a participant, in this case, is going to anonymously submit an anonymous output.
 So in this case what we have is we have the first participant is the red participant.